hsiangenlinlin/lalaport-anniversary-discount-calculator/README.md

 * * *
 ### Objective:

-The objective of this app is to optimize spending strategies to maximize discounts during the Lalaport Anniversary promotion.
-By analyzing the best allocation of expenses across both promotional phases, users can take full advantage of cash discounts and coupon usage, ultimately enhancing their savings and overall shopping experience.
+This app aims to optimize spending strategies for maximizing discounts during the Lalaport Anniversary promotion.
+By analyzing expense allocations across both promotional phases, users can effectively leverage cash discounts and coupon usage to enhance their savings. [https://hsiangenlinlin.github.io/lalaport-anniversary-discount-calculator/]

 ### Promotion Details: